 The EU institutions have played an important role in popularising the use of PSE through their own programmes and, by doing so, they contributed directly or more indirectly to raise the capacity of member states to offer PSE as part of their bilateral cooperation (see section below).
-Beginning in the late 1980s and early 1990s, the EU institutions established different programmes for peer-to-peer exchange between administrations, especially in the context of enlargement and, later on, EU Neighbourhood Policy, such as those on Twinning, TAIEX (Technical Assistance and Information Exchange) and SIGMA (Support for Improvement in Governance and Management, in collaboration with the Organisation for Economic Cooperation and Development (OECD)).3
+Beginning in the late 1980s and early 1990s, the EU institutions established different programmes for peer-to-peer exchange between administrations, especially in the context of enlargement and, later on, EU Neighbourhood Policy, such as those on Twinning, TAIEX (Technical Assistance and

-2 The focus lies on leveraging PSE as opposed to the use of private-sector consultants.
+The focus lies on leveraging PSE as opposed to the use of private-sector consultants.
 Some practices involve private-sector experts, however.